 Certain foods create perfect pairings—bacon and eggs, seafood and lemon, apples and cinnamon AND pears and blue cheese.
-This Blue Cheese and Pear Salad is the ultimate cool weather side dish featuring fresh Bartlett pears, blue cheese, candied pecans and a delightful maple vinaigrette.
+This Blue Cheese and Pear Salad is the ultimate cool weather side dish featuring fresh Bartlett pears, blue cheese, candied pecans, and a delightful maple vinaigrette.
+You won’t miss summer produce when you start making flavorful Fall Salad Recipes.

-This Pear Salad with Gorgonzola is definitely a welcome addition to any menu!
+An ideal Fall or Winter Salad, this Pear Salad with Gorgonzola is a welcome addition to any menu!

 Blue Cheese and Pear Salad on a white, oval ceramic plate